 “I’m honored to again be entrusted by my peers with a position on the AMA Board of Trustees,” said Dr. Fryhofer.
 “Physicians have faced immense challenges throughout the COVID-19 pandemic while caring for patients, and through it all, the AMA has been the physician’s powerful ally in patient care.”

-In competitive elections for council seats, seven 10 were selected by their peers to serve.
+In competitive elections for council seats, 11 were selected by their peers to serve.

 Elected to the AMA Council on Constitution and Bylaws: